-- The executor of an estate must file a federal estate tax return within nine months of a person’s death if that person’s gross estate exceeds the exempt amount ($5.43 million in 2015; table 1).
+- The executor must file a federal estate tax return within nine months of a person’s death if that person’s gross estate exceeds the exempt amount ($11.58 million in 2020).

 - The estate tax applies to a decedent’s gross estate, which generally includes all the decedent’s assets, both financial (e.g., stocks, bonds, and mutual funds) and real (e.g., homes, land, and other tangible property).
 It also includes the decedent’s share of jointly owned assets and life insurance proceeds from policies owned by the decedent.

-- The estate tax allows an unlimited deduction for transfers to a surviving spouse and to charity.
+- The estate and gift taxes allow an unlimited deduction for transfers to a surviving spouse, to charity, and to support a minor child.
 Estates may also deduct debts, funeral expenses, legal and administrative fees, charitable bequests, and estate taxes paid to states.
 The taxable estate equals the gross estate less these deductions.

 - Although tax rates are graduated, all transfers in excess of the exemption are taxed at the top rate because the exemption exceeds the threshold at which the top rate applies.

-- Special provisions reduce the tax, or spread payments over time, for family-owned farms and closely-held businesses.
+- Special provisions reduce the tax, or spread payments over time, for family-owned farms and closely held businesses.
 Estates that satisfy certain conditions may use a special-use formula to reduce the taxable value of their real estate, often by 40 to 70 percent.
-Estates where farms or businesses make up at least 35 percent of gross estate may pay the tax in installments over 14 years at reduced interest rates, with only interest due during the first five years.
+Family-owned businesses may often claim valuation discounts on the logic that when a business (including, potentially, one only passively investing in liquid assets) is divided among many heirs, the resultant minority stakes may have a market value less than proportional to the total value of the business.
+When farms or businesses make up at least 35 percent of a gross estate, the tax may be paid in installments over 14 years at reduced interest rates, with only interest due during the first five years.

-- Regardless of size, inheritances are not taxable income to the recipient.
+- Inheritances are not taxable income to the recipient under the income tax.

 Here’s how the gift tax works: